Big Bang Baby: Background

 Referencing the Tiny Music... album in his memoir, Not Dead and Not For Sale, Stone Temple Pilots lead singer Scott Weiland wrote: "We wanted to make a statement.
 We wanted to deconstruct, go low-tech, get to the dark heart of the matter.
 I was happy to write Bowie-esque stream-of-consciousness lyrics that didn't need to make sense.
 Example: 'Big Bang Baby.'"

 Music video

 The music video features the band performing in a white room.
-It was an intentional pastiche of videos from the early days of MTV, which were mostly shot on videotape rather than film, and most directly evokes the look of The J. Geils Band's "Freeze Frame".
+It is an intentional pastiche of videos from the early days of MTV, which were mostly shot on videotape rather than film, and most directly evokes the look of the J. Geils Band's "Freeze Frame".
+The video was directed by the album artwork's artist, John Eder (marking his directorial debut), and was shot in Los Angeles on March 19, 1996.